Nakajima-Foundation/ownplate/docs/PITCH.md

 ## What we learned

-We have interviews several restaurant owners, and found out that many of them have started to-go services, but they don't know how to use technologies, and still rely on phone calls and papers.
+We have interviewed several restaurant owners, and found out that many of them have started to-go services, but they don't know how to use technologies, and still rely on phone calls and papers.
 This is not only inefficient but also involves various unnecessry contacts, such

 - customers touches door handles when they come in to pick up
 - staffs touche customers' credit cards during the payment process